jofpin/trape/README.md

 People tracker on the Internet: Learn to track the world, to avoid being traced.

 ---
 Trape is an **OSINT** analysis and research tool, which allows people to track and execute intelligent **social engineering** attacks in real time.
-It was created with the aim of teaching the world how large Internet companies could obtain **confidential information** such as the status of sessions of their websites or services and control their users through their browser, without their knowlege, but It evolves with the aim of helping **government** organizations, companies and **researchers** to track the cybercriminals.
+It was created with the aim of teaching the world how large Internet companies could obtain **confidential information** such as the status of sessions of their websites or services and control their users through their browser, without their knowledge, but It evolves with the aim of helping **government** organizations, companies and **researchers** to track the cybercriminals.

 ![--trape header](https://i.imgur.com/2ycpXEj.png)